-Many group practices successfully calculate their payroll in SimplePractice using the Payments Received by Clinician Report.
-You can access this report by navigating to Insights from your Calendar homepage, and then clicking Payments Received by Clinician under Performance Reports.
+Many group practices successfully calculate their payroll in SimplePractice using the Income Received report.
+You can access this report by navigating to Reports from your Calendar homepage, and clicking Income Received under Practice Income Reports.

-Note: For more information about the different reports available to you through SimplePractice, see this guide: Insights: Analytics and reports for your private practice.
+Note: For more information about the different reports available to you through SimplePractice, see this guide: Reports: Analytics for your private practice.

-As shown below, this report lists all clinicians who received payments for their appointments in the selected time frame.
+The Income Received report lists all clinicians who have received payments for their appointments in the selected time frame.

-- Adjusting the date range to show payments received over a certain period of time
+- Adjust the date range to show income received over a certain period of time

-- Choosing whether or not to include Insurance-related amounts
+- Choose whether or not to Include Insurance

-- Selecting to view payments for individual clinicians
+- Select to view payments for individual or all clinicians

 The Current Payments portion of the report is organized into 4 columns:

-- The Source column indicates the type of payments received and whether or not they were allocated.
+- The Source column indicates the type of income received and whether or not it was allocated

 Note: Payments that are entered into SimplePractice are automatically applied to first the smallest, then the oldest invoice in a client’s billing record.
 If an appointment hasn’t been invoiced, the payment can’t be allocated and it instead sits in the client’s account as a credit.
 Learn more about how payments are applied to invoices.

-Tip: A best practice that helps every type of business with payroll is invoicing and collecting payment at the time of service.
+Tip: Practices who are currently having success with this report are making sure that all payments are allocated.
+A best practice that helps every type of business with payroll is invoicing and collecting payment at the time of service.
 If a payment is added to a client’s file, but that payment isn’t allocated to an invoice, it will not appear as part of a clinician’s total, nor on the Total allocated to Clinicians line.